the a-z of helmut lang

 V is for Vuitton: For Louis Vuitton's 100th anniversary in 1996, Lang and six other designers were invited to create their own take on the house's iconic monogram.
 Isaac Mizrahi did a transparent plastic shopping bag, Lang did a mini DJ trunk.
 "Music is a great inspiration for my work," Lang told The New York Times, "and club culture is the place in the last five years."
 The paper mentions a sort of lols list of VIP clientele who were gifted the exclusive cases: Chrissie Hynde, Frankie Knuckles, Courtney Love, Johnny Depp, and John Travolta (imagine them all throwing a club night).
 Grandmaster Flash did the campaign.

-W is for Wards: British super-stylist Melanie Ward served as Lang's collaborator and creative director for 13 years.
+W is for Wards: British super-stylist Melanie Ward served as Lang's collaborator for 13 years.
 A key figure in London's 90s fashion pack (which also included Kate Moss, Corinne Day, and David Sims), "her definitive turn-of-this-century minimalism has made her one of the rare specialists who can mix sexiness with militant conceptualism," mused Calvin Klein in Interview.
 "It was almost impossible to watch [Lang's] collections roll down the runway without seeing her sharp, body-conscious manner in the blueprints."
 Melanie was joined by her father and brother (photographer Anthony Ward) for Lang's spring/summer 02 campaign.

 X is for XXX: Lang often infused elements of bondage or fetish-wear in even his most office-appropriate styles — disguising straps within suits, or incorporating flashes of latex.
 His cult fragrance (the one he originally developed for the Florence Biennial collab with Holzer) was described as, "the smell of the morning after a passionate but difficult night."
 Lang's marketing director, Jonny Lichtenstein, put it more plainly: "the way a man smells right after he has had sex."